top of page

 After the shock departure of Zemiro and Pang, TV personality and radio presenter Myf Warhurst and comedian Joel Creasey took the reigns as the Australian commentators for the Eurovision Song Contest at SBS making their debut for the 2017 Contest in Kyiv.

-Creasey is an Australian stand up comedian, actor and television presenter and is a regular at comedy festivals across Australia and even internationally.
+Creasey is a well-known an Australian standup comedian, actor and television presenter and is a regular at comedy festivals across Australia and even internationally.
 He has appeared in the Australian soap opera ‘Neighbours’ and even hosted the dating game show ‘Take Me Out’.
 His witty comedic personality has been labelled as Australia’s ‘Acid Tongue Prince’.

 One of the most memorable moments of the pair commentating came in the 2018 Contest, when after a stage invader invaded the stage during SuRie’s performance, Joel called the stage invader a “cockhead”.
 The comment even drew praise from author J.K Rowling, who said “Apparently the Australian commentator called SuRie’s stage invader ‘some absolute cockhead’ and I don’t want to hear another word about Australia being in Eurovision ever again.”